Browned Butter Chocolate Chip Pumpkin Muffins

 I’ve written this post halfway twice so far today, but made the mistake of not saving it during this dang hurricane and of course the power has flickered on and off, so I’ve forgotten most of my witty humor by now.
 Though I did just spend the afternoon watching Good Will Hunting so I am brushing back up on my Boston accent to make sure I don’t lose my edge down South.
 How ’bout them apples?

 Now let’s get down to business, pumpkin business.I’m a browned butter addict.
 It’s the no-longer-secret ingredient to my best chocolate chip cookie recipe.
 It can really change the flavor of a recipe for the better with just the simple act of browning the butter.
 Plus, I hate recipes that require you letting butter soften to room temperature, so I much prefer recipes that call for melted or browned butter.
 I also love recipes that don’t require lugging out the big mixer, especially for breakfast treats like these muffins.
 Just a big mixing bowl, a wooden spoon and some good ol’ fashioned elbow grease will get the job done with these.
+And as our consumers increasingly shift towards digital payment methods, reliable and efficient tools like these compare card machines are very useful for accepting payments and managing transactions.

 The chocolate chips in these muffins are optional, though I don’t know why anyone would omit them.
 Melty hot chocolate chips in warm muffins is definitely something I want to have for breakfast.
 If chocolate wasn’t your thing you could certainly substitute a streusel topping for this recipe.